Construction Site Accident Attorney in Philadelphia

 Damages that a construction accident victim and the victim’s family should be able to recover include: hospital and medical expenses; past and future lost earnings; past and future permanent physical disability, such as a limp, scars, loss of a limb; emotional distress, such as depression and anxiety; grief and emotional suffering caused by the death of a loved one; loss of love and companionship caused by the death of a loved one; damage or destruction of property; physical pain and suffering; loss of enjoyment of life.

 Defending Your Rights After a Construction Accident

-To protect your legal rights following a serious construction injury, it can be of great help to consult a personal injury law firm and talk to a Philadelphia construction accident lawyer like Edith Pearce, the founder of The Pearce Law Firm.
-The Pearce Law Firm has achieved multi-million dollar settlements for victims and their families who have suffered a severe injury or death in difficult and complex personal injury cases.
-Unlike the huge firms with dozens of attorneys and many different attorneys handling different aspects of your case, Philadelphia construction accident lawyer Edith Pearce is personally involved in every case the firm handles from start to finish.
+To protect your legal rights following a serious construction injury, it can be of great help to consult a personal injury law firm and talk to a construction site accident attorney in Philadelphia, like Edith Pearce, the founder of The Pearce Law Firm Personal Injury and Accident Lawyers P.C.
+The Pearce Law Firm Personal Injury and Accident Lawyers P.C. has achieved multi-million dollar settlements for victims and their families who have suffered a severe injury or death in difficult and complex personal injury cases.
+Unlike the huge firms with dozens of attorneys and many different attorneys handling different aspects of your case, Philadelphia construction accident lawyer, Edith Pearce is personally involved in every case the firm handles from start to finish.
 She genuinely cares about her clients and you will not be treated like just another case or file.